The Serengeti Through a Food Lover's Eyes: Bush Breakfasts, Camp Cuisine, and What Safari Chefs Pull Off in the Middle of Nowhere

 Budget Safari Food

-Group safaris ($200-350/day all-inclusive through operators in Arusha) have simpler food — still good, but more repetitive.
+Group safaris ($200-350/day all-inclusive through operators in Arusha) come with simpler food — still good, but more repetitive.
 Expect rice, beans, chapati, grilled chicken, and basic fruit.
 Three meals included, cooked by a camp cook who travels with the group.

-The gap between budget and luxury safari food is real, but the budget version is perfectly adequate.
-You're not going hungry.
-And honestly, after 10 hours of game drives, everything tastes incredible.
+The gap between budget and luxury safari food is real, but the budget version holds up beautifully.
+You won't go hungry.
+And after 10 hours of game drives, everything tastes incredible.

 What to Bring